-Official withdrawal: If you withdraw from all or some of your AACC classes, according to the procedures outlined in the AACC Catalog, you will receive final grades of W, WP or WF (withdrawal, withdrawal passing or withdrawal failing).
+Official withdrawal: If you withdraw from an AACC class, according to the procedures outlined in the AACC Catalog, you will receive final grades of W, WP or WF (withdrawal, withdrawal passing or withdrawal failing).

 Unofficial withdraw: If you stop attending all or some of your classes during the term, but do not follow the college procedure for officially withdrawing from classes, you will receive final grades of FX (Failed – stopped attending).

 If you received Federal Pell Grant, Federal SEOG Grant, Federal Direct Subsidized or Unsubsidized Loan, or Federal PLUS loan funds, federal regulations require AACC to adjust this aid based on the percentage of the term that you attended.
 If you withdraw or stop attending (officially or unofficially) prior to the 60 percent point of the term, we are required to do a Return of Funds calculation.
 A portion of your financial aid will be returned to the Department of Education.
 You also may have to repay AACC a portion of the aid that you received.